 The Continental Mark was perhaps the perfect car for the seventies.
 The giddy futurism of the fifties and the naive idealism of the sixties had collapsed by then, giving way to a queasy hangover of economic malaise, environmental anxiety, and political scandal.
 It’s little wonder that overstuffed personal luxury cars were so popular in that era.
 Americans often value symbols of success more than success itself and tend to see expressions of wealth as the highest of virtues — a tendency that becomes more pronounced when actual prosperity is hard to come by.
 The self-indulgent affectation of the Mark and its imitators was a palliative for the disillusionment and disaffection of Watergate, the energy crisis, Vietnam, and inflation.

 It’s not difficult to see the connection between the Continental Mark and the SUV craze of 25 years later.
-The specific signifiers are different — brush bars and skid plates rather than opera windows, big rims instead of Continental decklid bulges — but the overwrought grilles, the needless bulk, the fuel-sucking engines, and the sheer look-at-me grandiosity are much the same.
-As they say, le plus ça change, plus c’est la même chose.
+The specific signifiers are different — brush bars and skid plates rather than opera windows, big rims instead of Continental decklid bulges — but the gaudy grilles, the needless bulk, the fuel-sucking engines, and the sheer look-at-me grandiosity are much the same.
+As they say, plus ça change, plus c’est la même chose.

 NOTES ON SOURCES